lhao03/lhao03.github.io/content/blog/cs-edu.md

 Would result in at least 78 hours, giving us 9 CAD per hour of lecture or lab.
 And this is not counting the many office hours students can get in addition to lectures and labs.

-I don't know about you, but there is no way I (a above average family) would dish out this much money for a web development program.
-Actually, it is simply appalling for anyone to pay this much for a program that isn't even a college or university course.
+It is simply appalling for anyone to pay this much for a program that isn't even a college or university course.

 Another program I don't like is [SheCodes](https://www.shecodes.io/) which to me seems to prey on women trying to transition to a career in tech by teaching them web development (same reasons as above as to why I don't like web development being taught).
 Oh, and it's not free.